dzmitrytarasevich/aventus_exersice_1/README.md

-Project for Loomis TF infrastructure
+Project for COMPANY TF infrastructure

 - Branches should be created with ticket id as the name. i.e. `git checkout -b BRANCH_NAME`
 - minimum of 1 approver for merging to master